-In case you want to generate the basic auth yourself, use the following command.
+In case you want to manually add the basic auth header, use the following command.

 echo -n '<username>:<password>' | base64

-Then add the following header to your HTTP request.
+Then add the following HTTP header to the API call.

 Authorization: Basic <output-from-previous-command>

-You can use HTTP output plugins of any popular logging agent (FluentBit, Vector, LogStash among others) to send log events to Parseable.
+Log data is ingested to Parseable via HTTP POST requests with data as JSON payload.
+You can use HTTP output plugins of logging agents like FluentBit, Vector, syslog-ng, LogStash among others to send log events to Parseable.
 You can also directly integrate Parseable with your application via REST API calls.